tucker87/FlutterDnD/README.md

 ## V1

 ### Folders and Files
-Studyed the examples folder of the Flutter SDK for file layout standards but all it's code was in main.dart
+Studied the examples folder of the Flutter SDK for file layout standards but all it's code was in main.dart

 [A Simple way to organize your code in Flutter](https://medium.com/@kanellopoulos.leo/a-simple-way-to-organize-your-code-in-flutter-e175e7004fb5)